 Elizabeth Ross (second reader), 2010: is the author of Kingdom (Palimpsest 2015).
 Her work has been published in a number of literary magazines, selected for inclusion in Best Canadian Poetry 2013, and longlisted for the CBC poetry prize.
 She’s from Vancouver Island and Vancouver, where she was poetry editor of PRISM international; she now lives in Toronto, where she’s at work on a series of personal essays and a book of poetry.

-Sandra Pettman, 2009: Sandra Pettman’s poetry has been published in The Malahat Review, Vancouver Review, Room, Contemporary Verse 2, and is forthcoming in Prairie Fire and Event.
+Sandra Pettman, 2009: Sandra Pettman’s poetry has been published in The Malahat Review, Vancouver Review, Room, Contemporary Verse 2, Prairie Fire and Event.
 She has attended writing workshops and residencies across Canada (Piper’s Frith, 2009, Sage Hill, 2005, St. Peter’s Abbey, 2005) and in Spain (Fundación Valparaíso, 2009).
 She lives in Vancouver and works as a freelance writer and social worker.

 Shannon Woron, 2009: Shannon Woron has had poetry published in Prairie Fire, Room of One’s Own, and WordWorks for winning third place in the 2009 Federation of BC Writers’ Poetry Contest.
 Her instructing experience ranges from teaching adults non-fiction at a community centre to leading literary science writing workshops for children at the UBC Michael Smith Labs to teaching fitness and swimming.
 She studied in the education program at UBC training to teach elementary school.